git-steven/git-steven.github.io/_posts/2026-07-16-datalake-swamp.md

 ## ⚙️ The Four Superpowers

+> "Life itself was a grand chemical improvisation... it grew and collapsed and grew again.
+Catastrophe was just one part of what always happened.
+It was a prelude to what came next."
+>
+> _**— James S.A.
+Corey, Caliban's War (2012)**_

 *Add that metadata layer, and four capabilities you thought required a warehouse come flooding back.*

 ### ⚛️ ACID Transactions